+Borings shall be obtained for culverts with cross sectional openings greater than 12 square feet.
 For culverts shorter than 75 feet, drill one boring near the proposed ends.
 For culverts 75 feet or longer, drill an additional boring for every 75 feet of length increment or fraction thereof.

-Culvert borings shall be drilled to a depth that will provide 30 tons minimum bearing for a 12inch diameter metal shell pile.
+Culvert borings shall be drilled to a depth below the flow line of the culvert of a minimum of a least 2.0 times the fill height above the culvert or until bedrock is encountered.
 Boring shall be extended at least 10 feet below soils having blow counts less than 10 blows per foot and/or Qu less than 1.0 tsf.
 Sampling shall be at 2.5 foot intervals.
 If bedrock lies above the proposed boring termination depth, core the bedrock for a minimum depth of 5.0 feet in each boring.